-Effects of shading on leaf structure, physiological characteristics, and transcriptome of different shade-tolerant varieties of soybeans
+Effects of shade envrionment on leaf structure, physiological characteristics, and transcriptome of different shade-tolerant varieties of soybeans

 -